 The most important factor involved in a Boating Under the Influence charge is your Blood Alcohol Concentration (BAC).
-By law, a BAC of 0.08 percent or higher is considered to be impaired, if you are over the age of 21.
+As noted above, by law, a BAC of 0.08 percent or higher is considered to be impaired if you are over the age of 21.
 If you are a minor (below the age of 21), you are considered impaired if your Blood Alcohol Concentration is at or above 0.02 percent.
 If a Waterways Conservation Officer (WCO) suspects you have been drinking while operating a watercraft, he is authorized to give you field sobriety tests and/or a breathalyzer test.

 When you received your boating license, you gave your implied consent to sobriety testing.
 If you refuse to take the tests, your boating license will be suspended for a year, and the prosecutor will use your refusal against you when you go to court.
 A BUI conviction comes with fines of up to $7,500 and up to two years in jail, plus the loss of your boating license.